 Non-Surgical Gum Treatments (Deep Cleaning)

-Gum disease, also called periodontal disease, is a condition caused primarily by the bacteria found in plaque.
+Gum disease, also called periodontal disease, is a condition primarily caused by the bacteria found in plaque.
 This bacteria can inflame and infect the gum tissues which will eventually cause the gums to pull away from the teeth.
-In the initial stages it is called gingivitis and only the gums are infected.
+In the initial stages, it is called gingivitis and only the gums are infected.
 If this is not appropriately addressed and treated it can travel below the gum line and into the bone.
 Severe cases that are left untreated can cause bone loss, tooth loss, and permanent gum recession.

 If your gums are red, swollen, tender, or bleed easily you may be developing periodontal disease.
 Other symptoms commonly seen in periodontal disease are loose teeth, changes in the position or bite of the teeth, persistent bad breath, and receding gums that cause the teeth to appear longer than normal.

 When treating periodontal disease, the goal is to control the infection.
 Your treatment will be based upon your specific dental needs as well as the severity of the problem.
-Typical treatment includes professional dental cleanings, improved personal oral hygiene, scaling or root planning (deep cleaning done with a local anesthetic), antibiotic treatment, or gum surgery.
+Typical treatment includes professional dental cleanings, improved personal oral hygiene, scaling or root planing (deep cleaning done with a local anesthetic), antibiotic treatment, or gum surgery.

 A dental filling is most commonly used to restore a tooth with a cavity, but may also be used to repair broken or cracked teeth.
-There are two main types of filling material used today: composite (white or tooth colored) and amalgam (silver).
+There are two main types of filling material used today: composite (white or tooth-colored) and amalgam (silver).
 Most dentists use composite fillings exclusively for aesthetic reasons as well as health concerns over the heavy metals used in amalgam fillings.

 Dental fillings are usually a simple procedure that includes a local anesthetic and removal of decayed tooth material.
 After all decay has been removed, the filling material is placed into the tooth and shaped to the correct shape of your tooth restoring both function and aesthetics.
-The material is then hardened for a long lasting restoration.
+The material is then hardened for a long-lasting restoration.

 If you have a tooth that is decayed or broken, a filling is usually a great option for restoring your oral health and function.
+If you have a tooth that is decayed or broken, a filling is usually a great option for restoring your oral health and function.
 Please call our office today with any questions about your oral health.